-You can find more about stem cell transplants on our website anthonynolan.org or by reading our leaflets Essential Facts for Transplant Patients and Essential Facts for Transplant Recovery.
+You can find more about stem cell transplants on our website anthonynolan.org or by reading our leaflets Essential facts for transplant patients and Essential facts for transplant recovery.

-'The hardest part for anyone who hasn't had a transplant to understand is that someone may look very well but is actually completely the opposite.'
+The hardest part for anyone who hasn't had a transplant to understand is that someone may look very well but is actually completely the opposite.

-Mel, who had a stem cell transplant in 2017
+Mel, who had a stem cell transplant to treat CMML